Maximum Verbosity

 About the Show

-Lokasenna, meaning "a contest of insults," is based on the Eddas, a collection of Icelandic poetry that is by turns both profane and profound.
+Norseplay is based on the Eddas, a collection of Icelandic poetry that is by turns both profane and profound.
 Several of the more farcical exploits of Loki, the god of mischief and a fast-talking con man, are here spun into bawdy slapstick entertainment in the giddy and grotesque spirit of the burlesque show.

-WARNING: This show contains lethal doses of mature language and immature humor.
+This show contains lethal doses of mature language and immature humor.
 So kids, don't tell your parents.
 Parents, don't tell your kids.